More US states are regulating marijuana. See where it’s legal across the country | KRDO

 By Alex Leeds Matthews and Christopher Hickey, CNN

 (CNN) — Marijuana may remain illegal federally, but in most states, it’s accessible for adult medical or recreational use.
-On Nov.
-7, Ohio voters will be the latest to weigh in on the issue.
+On November 7, voters in Ohio made it the 24th state to approve legal recreational marijuana.

-Twenty-three states and Washington D. C., have passed legal adult recreational use policies.
-Minnesota’s law was the most recent to go into effect in August.
+Twenty-four states and Washington D. C., have passed legal adult recreational use policies.
+Ohio’s law will go into effect 30 days after the election.

 Legalization policies, both medical and recreational, exist in a legal gray area, with variation between states in regulation and taxation.
 For example, in Washington D.C., Congress stepped in to stop legal sales, so possession is allowed, but sales are technically not.
 A few other states that do not have comprehensive medical programs do allow for small amounts for medicinal use, under very strict circumstances.